-Apple iPad Air vs Apple iPad Pro: Which Should You Buy?
+Apple iPad Air vs iPad Pro: Which Tablet is Better for you?
 As the iPad Pro has been out there for a while, it might seem like the iPad Air is out of date, which is why we at Electronic Book Reading Device decided to write an article about both devices.
 The iPad Air is an old device, but for some of you, it could still be the best iPad in the history of Apple.

 But for some, the iPad Pro is what makes the device worth you’re money.

 Let’s start off with the basics when comparing these Apple machines.
 These tablets are very similar, with the exception of the screen size.